 - I don’t get to pick and choose who “I think” “should” or “shouldn’t” receive the gift of grace!
 That is left to God, and him alone!

 - I have to stop thinking “my sin” isn’t as bad as “their sin!”
-All sins are Sin…Period!
+All sins are Sins…Period!

-As much as we’d like for God, to not extend grace to____?
+As much as you would like for God, to not extend grace to____?
 You can fill in who or what you want.
-The truth is, that the grace we have received is the same grace that God offers to ALL.
+The truth is, that the grace you have received is the same grace that God offers to ALL.

-Keep in mind we can’t have it both ways.
+Keep in mind you can’t have it both ways.
 So Yes, this includes everyone!
 Even the ones we do not necessarily feel are worthy of receiving it.

 If we want God’s grace we have to extend grace.
 We can’t have it both ways sweet friend when it comes it all sins.